structurizr/lite/docs/docs/07-troubleshooting.md

 in the `workspace.json` file.

 Entire diagrams losing their layout information is generally caused by changing the key associated with that view.
-To minimise this, please be sure to use stable keys for your views, rather than allowing the DSL to generate them for you.
+To minimise this, please be sure to use stable keys for your views, rather than allowing the DSL parser to generate them for you.
 For example:

 ```